Louisa May Alcott

 something after all ...

 Louisa May Alcott was born in Germantown, Pennsylvania on November 29, 1832.
 She and her sisters Anna, Elizabeth, and [Abba] May were educated by their father, teacher/philosopher A. Bronson Alcott, and raised on the practical Christianity of their mother, Abigail

 Louisa spent her childhood in Boston and in Concord, Massachusetts, where her days were

 enlightened by visits to Ralph Waldo Emersons library, excursions into nature with

 Henry David Thoreau, and theatricals in the barn at "Hillside" (now Hawthornes

-Like her character, "Jo March" in Little Women, young Louisa was a tomboy.
-"No boy could be my friend till I had beaten him in a race," she claimed, "and no girl if she refused to climb trees, leap fences ..."
+Like the character of "Jo March" in Little Women, young Louisa was a tomboy: "No boy could be my friend till I had beaten him in a race," she claimed, "and no girl if she refused to climb trees, leap fences ..."

 For Louisa, writing was an early passion.
-She had a rich imagination and often her
+She had a rich imagination and her

-stories became melodramas that she and her sisters would act out for friends.
+stories often became the basis of melodramas that she and her sisters would act out for friends.
 Louisa

 preferred to play the "lurid" parts in these plays --"the villains, ghosts,